kaaposchroderus/Basic-portfolio-return-backtester/README.md

+**Stock Portfolio Return Calculator and Visualization**

-This script calculates the total return of a stock portfolio (or single stock return) for 2023 using data from Yahoo Finance.
-It also visualizes the results with a pie chart of portfolio allocation and a bar chart showing returns of individual stock(s) chosen by user.
+This Python script calculates the total return of a stock portfolio (or individual stocks) for the year 2023 using data from Yahoo Finance.
+It also provides visualizations, including a pie chart of portfolio allocation and a bar chart showing the returns of individual stocks chosen by the user.

+**Features**

+Stock Input: Enter the tickers and weights of the stocks in your portfolio.
+Data Fetching: Retrieves adjusted closing prices for the year 2023 from Yahoo Finance.
+Portfolio Calculation: Calculates the total return of your portfolio based on the stock tickers and weights provided.
-Features: Stock Input: Enter stock tickers and their weights.
-Data Fetching: Retrieves adjusted closing prices for 2023.
-Portfolio Calculation: Calculates total portfolio return.
-Visualization: Shows a pie chart for allocation and a bar chart for stock returns.
+Visualization: Displays a pie chart for portfolio allocation and a bar chart for the returns of individual stocks.
-Requirements: yfinance pandas matplotlib
-How to Use: Enter the number of stocks.
-Input tickers and weights.
-View the portfolio return and charts.
-Installation: pip install yfinance pandas matplotlib
+Requirements

+The following libraries are required to run the script:

+**yfinance**: To fetch stock data from Yahoo Finance.

+**pandas**: For data manipulation.

+**matplotlib**: For generating the visualizations.